Ferry from Athens (Piraeus) to Heraklion

 - The distance between Piraeus Port Gates E2 and E3 to Crete and the metro/suburban railway station at the port of Piraeus is approximately 25 minutes on foot.
 You can also get to the gates with the free port shuttle bus.

-- There are numerous departures from Athens to the ports of Crete every day, especially in high season.
+- There are numerous departures from Athens to the ports of Crete every day, especially in the high season.
 Find out more about how to get from Athens to Crete and plan your holidays on the largest Greek island.

-- During the summer you can easily organize day trips from Heraklion to Santorini and Mykonos.
+- During the summer, you can easily take day trips from Heraklion to Santorini and from Heraklion to Mykonos.

-- Read more about your holidays in Crete, on our Heraklion travel guide.
+- Read more about your holidays in Crete in our Heraklion travel guide.

 Where to take the ferry from Athens (Piraeus) to Heraklion?